 GLOBAL MARKETS-New York order spooks Wall Street, offsets calm from policy efforts

-Wall Street see-sawed on Friday after New York's governor ordered residents to stay at home, rattling investors who had taken comfort from fiscal and monetary stimulus measures to counter the coronavirus shock and ease unusually volatile markets.
+Wall Street retreated on Friday after New York ordered residents to stay home, rattling investors who had welcomed this week's fiscal and monetary measures to counter the coronavirus shock and help revive the safe-haven appeal of bonds and gold.

-A wave of policy efforts had halted a global scramble for cash that sharply boosted the dollar this week and had helped staunch the steep nosedive in global equity markets.
-Stocks had gained on Thursday in less-tumultuous trade.
-But New York state Governor Andrew Cuomo said he would issue an executive order to mandate that 100% of the non-essential workforce stay home and all non-essential businesses close.
+Gold rose more than 3% at one point as it regained a bit of its flight to safety luster and the yield on U.S. Treasuries fell as emergency measures aimed at stabilizing financial markets briefly took hold after days of sharp volatility.
+The policy efforts broke a global scramble for cash that had boosted the dollar this week and helped staunch the steep nosedive in global equity markets.

+Stocks had gained on Thursday in less-tumultuous trade and were trading higher on Wall Street before New York Governor Andrew Cuomo said he would mandate all non-essential workers to stay home and all non-essential businesses close.
+Cuomo pleaded for more medical personnel and supplies to treat coronavirus cases that could overwhelm the hospitals in New York, a state of nearly 20 million.

+The lifespan of the pandemic is dictated by three components, fiscal, monetary and the most important, health, Hooper said.
+"The sooner we can get to a complete lockdown, the sooner we can get past this," she said.
+Norway's central bank became the latest to cut interest rates, while China was set to unleash trillions of yuan of fiscal stimulus to revive its economy.

 The dollar eased after currencies, from the Australian dollar to the British pound, tumbled to multi-year lows earlier this week.
-MSCI's U.S.-centric gauge of stocks across the globe gained 0.62%, while emerging market stocks rose 5.27%.
+MSCI's U.S.-centric gauge of stocks across the globe shed 0.48%, while emerging market stocks rose 4.96%.

 The European Central Bank's 750 million-euro emergency bond purchase scheme, announced on Wednesday, has boosted southern European debt, alleviating some concern over how already heavily indebted states would finance the fiscal measures needed to defend against coronavirus.
 Investors in Asia were happy that Wall Street had not plunged again.
 South Korean shares bounced 7.4%, though that still left them down more than 11% for the week.

-West Texas Intermediate fell $2.83 to $22.39 a barrel while Brent crude futures were down $1.24 to $27.23 a barrel.
+West Texas Intermediate fell $2.69 to settle at $22.53 a barrel while Brent crude futures fell $1.49 to settle at $26.98 a barrel.
 Euro zone bond yields tumbled on Friday as risk sentiment picked up to support Southern European bonds,

+Relatively calm trading in U.S. Treasuries early in the session returned to the volatile patterns seen earlier this week after Cuomo said he would issue his executive order.
+Benchmark 10-year U.S. Treasury notes fell 15 basis points to yield 0.9803%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)